slatedocs/slate/source/includes/_sets.md

 Parameters* | Description |
 --------- | ------- |
-filter-id | the testSet's filter id -> showing testSets that are in this filter |
+filter-id | the TestSet's filter id -> showing TestSets that are in this filter |
 filter-user-id | if filter uses current_user criteria in it, you should provide which is the this user ([list of user ids](#users)) |
-display-ids | filter testSets with display-ids (separated by commas) |
+display-ids | filter TestSets with display-ids (separated by commas) |
-name_exact | filter by testSet name exact match; case sensitive! |
+name_exact | filter by TestSet name exact match; case sensitive! |
-name_like | filter by testSet name: case insensitive, phrase can be inside the name |
+name_like | filter by TestSet name: case insensitive, phrase can be inside the name |

 * none of the parameters are required.
 If you combine multiple parameters, it will do AND You can see examples in the dark area to the right.